Radiation Therapy for Benign Conditions

 • Bone.

-While the risk of cancer from external beam radiation is low, if you have received this therapy, you should be aware of the risk and call your healthcare provider if you have any changes in the treatment area, such as non-healing wounds, lumps, or any new or worsening pain.
+While the risk of cancer from external beam radiation is low, if you have received this therapy, you should be aware of the risk and call your healthcare provider.
+Call your provider if you have any changes in the treatment area, such as non-healing wounds, lumps, or any new or worsening pain.

 PUVA Therapy